ilkoTheTiger/Titan-Operations/README.md

 24. On the left side next to the main calendar (Titan *Name*) you should see **3 dots** in vertical, click on them and select **Settings and Sharing**
 ![Step 25](https://github.com/ilkoTheTiger/Titan-Operations/blob/main/pics/RegisterGoogleAccount/Step25.JPG)

-25. On this page we should make the Calendar public and allow the admin user to modify it, let's do each of it on at a time
+25. On this page we should make the Calendar public and allow the admin user to modify it, let's do each of it one at a time
 ![Step 26](https://github.com/ilkoTheTiger/Titan-Operations/blob/main/pics/RegisterGoogleAccount/Step26.JPG)

 26. Tick the box before **Make available to public** then click **OK** and make sure **See all event details** is selected